FretNet: Continuous-Valued Pitch Contour Streaming for Polyphonic Guitar Tablature Transcription

 There is plenty of work addressing the problem of MPE under more general settings.
 Recent neural network based approaches \cite{kim2018crepe, singh2021deepf0} have shown much promise in this regard.
-However, these also produce discretized pitch predictions, albeit to a lesser degree, and require large training datasets in order to adequately cover an expanded output distribution.
-In \cite{bittner2022lightweight}, the resolution of MPE was increased within an AMT framework, but here the same issues persist.
-Some methods based on pitch tracking have also been proposed to estimate playing techniques on guitar \cite{kehling2014automatic, su2019tent}, but these systems tend to be heavily rule-based or reliant on settings with low or even no polyphony.
+However, these also produce pitch predictions which are quantized, albeit to a lesser degree, and require large training datasets and increased model complexity in order to estimate pitch at a higher resolution.
+Alternatively, some models avoid increasing complexity by estimating a pitch posteriorgram \cite{bittner2017deep, bittner2022lightweight}.
+Several pitch-tracking based methods have been proposed to estimate playing techniques on guitar \cite{kehling2014automatic, su2019tent}, but these tend to be heavily rule-based or reliant on settings with low or even no polyphony.
 The task of MPE is perfectly suited for the analysis of pitch modulation and various playing techniques in music, but it is still somewhat disconnected from higher-level tasks like AMT.

-In this work we present \textit{FretNet}, an end-to-end GTT system capable of producing streams of continuous-valued pitch estimates, each anchored to a string and fret. \textit{FretNet} unifies the task of MPE and NT by estimating discrete activity \underline{and} relative pitch deviation, achieving infinite pitch resolution in exchange for only a constant increase in model complexity.
+In this work we present \textit{FretNet}, an end-to-end GTT system capable of producing streams of continuous-valued pitch estimates, each anchored to a string and fret. \textit{FretNet} unifies the task of MPE and NT by estimating discrete activity and relative pitch deviation, achieving infinite pitch resolution in exchange for only a constant increase in model complexity.
 Although we have chosen GTT as a convenient demonstration of the proposed method, our formulation is generally applicable to other tasks where the goal is to estimate continuous-valued pitch, especially within the context of music events.
 We conduct an ablation study to analyze the effect of the various design choices of \textit{FretNet}, and introduce metrics for evaluating note and continuous-valued pitch estimates in a string-dependent manner.
 Ultimately, we demonstrate that the proposed model can estimate pitch at a fraction of the resolution of contemporary models\footnote{All code is available at \url{https://github.com/cwitkowitz/guitar-transcription-continuous}.}.